GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 ####Data Fetching & Routing
 The last step of `initializeSingleViewDetector()` is to populate `window.fetchURL` with all the data URLs passed in to the `<URLs>` parameter; `assembleData()` will then manage the periodic refresh of the data returned by these requests.
 Finally, `this` detector is appended to `window.refreshTargets`, so that `repopulate()` will know to take the information gathered by `assembleData()` and put it where this custom element is expecting it on refresh.
 More details are in the docs describing `assembleData()`, `repopulate()` and the main event loop.

+##Detectors in the Main Event Loop
+As with all updatable objects, detector components participate in the main event loop via their `update()` method as called by `repopulate()`.
+The basic flow is as follows:

+ - `update()`
+   - `updateCells()` - refreshes and repaints all the detector cells based on info in `window.currentData` and state variables.
+   - `writeTooltip(this.lastTTindex)` - refresh the tooltip text, necessary if mouse is sitting passively on a channel.
+   - repaint the `this.mainLayer`.

 ##Member Functions
 Most of the plumbing for detector components is generic, and inherited as the collection of functions registered on the `methods` member of `<detector-template>`.
 These member functions are described qualitatively as follows.